How to buy a house before you turn 25

 Crucially, if you're using First Homes, you must already live in the area.
 This is decided by the local council, and priority is given to key workers.

 It's also worth noting that new-build homes often come at a premium.
-So, while a 30% discount is extremely welcome, you may still find an older equivalent house for less.
+While a 30% discount is extremely welcome, you may still find an older, equivalent-sized house for less.

 And if you're hoping to buy the house at a discount and sell it at full price, think again.
 The property must always be bought and sold under the same circumstances that you bought it.